World War One U.S. Centennial, 1917-2017

 The exhibit contains three distinct sections:

 FOKKER DVII - main gallery entrance The second will exhibit a German Fokker DVII aircraft the Cradle is currently restoring.
 A highly accurate full-size reproduction incorporating some original components, the aircraft will be shown without skin, so the interior workings of the machine are readily understood.
 This type of aircraft were the first fighters stationed at Mitchel Field in the years immediately following World War One.
+On display through Sept 3.

 THE FIRST AIR WAR - inside main gallery entrance The third will consist of a series of remarkable photos of First War aviators and their aircraft.
 These rare photos, with historic commentary, reveal the frail nature of early war planes and their brave dedicated pilots willing to take to the air in machines made of wood and cloth.
+On display through Sept 3.

 Free with museum admission.